Respectful Educator and Mistreatment Committee Overview

 C. Note: The expectations stated in this policy primarily relate to the standards of conduct for instructional personnel.
 For their part, medical students are expected to adhere to similar standards of respectful and professional behavior, including (but not limited to) the standards of conduct for students set forth in the MD Program Handbook and Policy Manual and website.

-A. These standards of conduct are applicable to all SoM instructional personnel (including faculty, residents and other members of the healthcare team) in their interactions with Stanford medical students—whether on or off campus and whether in formal educational (such as clinical or classroom) or in social settings.
+A. These standards of conduct are applicable to all School of Medicine instructional personnel (including faculty, residents and other members of the healthcare team) in their interactions with Stanford medical students—whether on or off campus and whether in formal educational (such as clinical or classroom) or in social settings.

 B. In general, a determination of whether specific conduct is inconsistent with this policy will depend on a case-by-case analysis of the particular facts and circumstances, and the use of a “reasonable medical student” standard.

-C. Students subjected to abuse, discrimination, mistreatment or harassment have a right to seek timely and effective remediation with the full support of the SoM and Stanford University.
+C. Students subjected to abuse, discrimination, mistreatment or harassment have a right to seek timely and effective remediation with the full support of the School of Medicine and Stanford University.
 In addition, retaliation and/or reprisals against an individual who in good faith reports or provides information in an investigation about conduct that may violate this policy is prohibited.

 D. Conduct inconsistent with this policy may consist in repeated actions or may even arise from a single incident if sufficiently egregious.

-E. In the review of conduct under this policy, other Stanford University and SoM policies and procedures (such as Stanford’s Prohibited Sexual Conduct Policy) may become relevant.
+E. In the review of conduct under this policy, other Stanford University and School of Medicine policies and procedures (such as Stanford’s Prohibited Sexual Conduct Policy) may become relevant.

 III.
 The Respectful Educator and Mistreatment Committee